Why Badges Don’t Work: The Psychology of Corporate

 Are there any situations where badges work well?

 Badges can be effective in voluntary learning contexts where participants have chosen to engage.
-They also work better when tied to meaningful achievements that require genuine skill demonstration rather than minimum participation.
+They also work better when tied to meaningful achievements requiring genuine skill demonstration rather than minimum participation.
+Research by Deterding and colleagues on gamification design suggests badges function best as feedback mechanisms confirming progress toward self-determined goals, not as primary motivation drivers.
 However, most corporate training is mandatory, creating the fundamental contradiction that undermines badge effectiveness.

 What’s better than gamification for corporate training?